 Genetics plays a crucial role in an individual’s sensitivity to cannabinoids.
 The prevalence and density of CB1 and CB2 receptors vary among individuals, affecting their response to cannabinoid supplementation.

-Different cannabinoids may be more beneficial for different individuals, such as THC for severe physical discomfort and CBC for longer-lasting effects.
+Different cannabinoids may benefit individuals, such as THC for severe physical discomfort and CBC for longer-lasting effects.
 Moreover, the body naturally contains cannabinoids, and additional cannabinoids can be ingested or inhaled to activate the receptors.

-Therefore, understanding an individual’s genetics can help in determining the right cannabinoid supplementation for them.
-However, research is still ongoing, and further studies are necessary to determine the impact of genetics on cannabinoid sensitivity.
+Therefore, understanding an individual’s genetics can help determine the proper cannabinoid supplementation.
+However, research is still ongoing, and further studies are necessary to assess the impact of genetics on cannabinoid sensitivity.

 Are there any drug interactions to be aware of when using cannabinoids?